-There are a host of things to do while spending 48 hours in St. Paul.
-You can visit museums, hit the riverfront, and check out a brewery, all while remaining within the city proper.
+Visit museums, explore the riverfront, and check out a brewery, all while remaining within the city.
 If you spend a small bit of time ahead of your trip planning a Twin Cities weekend itinerary, you can land yourself at the best hotel in the city, to make a fantastic base camp for all of your St. Paul adventures.
-Why not start there, then?
-Eh?

 Only 48 hours in St. Paul?
 No problem.
 You’ll want to find time in your Twin Cities weekend itinerary for these fabled favorites.
 You may not know it, but the city has roots steeped in history, including formerly being called “Pig’s Eye” — though it’s an unflattering nickname derived from a booze peddler, NOT from pork!

-You’ll find interesting tidbits along the way at some of these premier Saint Paul pit stops, all of which are only about a mile or less from the InterContinental Saint Paul Riverfront hotel.
+You’ll find interesting tidbits along the way at some of these premier Saint Paul pit stops.

 Just a Little Bit Further